 To sign an advance directive you must be 18 years old and competent.
 This means you understand your illness and treatment plan, you are able to make rational decisions and you can communicate your wishes to your caregivers.
 At least two people must witness the signing of an advance directive.
 You are strongly encouraged to make an advance directive before you need hospital care.

 You should indicate on your advance directive whether you want nutrition or hydration (liquids) to be provided if you are irreversibly ill or permanently unconscious.

 Chaplains can educate patients about and facilitate all legally-valid advance directives.
 Forms and any assistance you may need to complete an advance directive are provided at no cost.
-To reach the on-call chaplain, call 864.512.1555, and enter pager number 3636.
+For more information or to schedule an appointment, please call 864.512.3251.

 An advance directive from another state is probably acceptable in South Carolina.
 However, it is recommended you sign a form approved by the South Carolina Legislature.
 To be safe, any advance directives signed in another state should be reviewed by your attorney.
 Appropriately executed advance directives presented at the time of admission will be honored by AnMed Health.